 Distribution of Campaign Materials:

 Individuals campaigning for office shall have access to students and employees in parking lots, entrances to buildings and other areas to which members of the public are admitted, provided that such activities do not inhibit the movement of people or vehicles, impair the safe and efficient conduct of the operation or interfere with work duties or work performance.
-Individuals are not allowed to campaign in residence halls.
+Additionally, it is expected that said individuals adhere to all public health guidelines, including social distancing and mask wearing when interacting with students and employees closer than six feet.
+Individuals are not allowed to campaign in residence halls at any time.

 More information on State University policies regarding use of facilities by non-commercial organizations can be found at this website (scroll down under Policy I to Section K: Use of university facilities for political purposes).